 Examples Of Water Footprints In Different Foods & Products

-Water Footprint Stats Of Different Countries
+Per Capita Water Footprints Of Different Countries

 The water footprint of Chinese consumption is about 1070 cubic metres per year per capita.
-About 10% of the Chinese water footprint falls outside China.

 The water footprint of US citizens is 2840 cubic meter per year per capita.
-About 20% of this water footprint is external.

 Water Footprint Assessment & Calculation Tools

 You can find more tools for assessing and calculating water footprints at waterfootprint.org